MukkaMaar classes started with just 4 girls on a Mumbai beach

-MukkaMaar was invited by a NGO run government school in Juhu, to conduct MukkaMaar classes during school hours for 300 students.
+MukkaMaar was then invited by a NGO run government school in Juhu to conduct MukkaMaar classes during school hours for 300 students.

-After a successful pilot, with the support of school leaders we established a partnership with BMC with access to all their 1100+ schools.
+After a successful pilot, with the support of school leaders, we established a partnership with BMC with access to all 1100+ schools.

-MukkaMaar was finally registered as a Charitable Trust under Maharashtra Public Trusts Act, with a vision to build agency in adolescent girls.
+MukkaMaar was finally registered as a Charitable Trust under Maharashtra Public Trusts Act

 6 girls went for State Level Wushu competition to Aurangabad, and came back with 3 medals.
-More than the medals, what matters, is that girls who were not allowed to even step outside, went to another city!
+Girls who were not allowed to even step outside, went to another city!

 We moved fast with developing a Trainer training program, recruitment of trainers, and by November, we were teaching ~1800 girls across 33 BMC schools.

-We celebrated International Women’s day through an Inter-school competition across our schools, in group demos, poems and debates, and saw an attendance of more than 500 girls along with approximately 200 parents and teachers.
-There were more than 250 participants and the event was graced by Shabana Azmi as the guest of honour.
+We celebrated International Women’s Day through an inter-school competition across our schools.
+The girls showcased group demos, poems and debates at the event that saw an attendance of more than 500 girls along with approximately 200 parents and teachers.
+The event was graced by Shabana Azmi as the guest of honour.

 MukkaMaar was selected from ~500 applications into the Nudge incubator.